gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 ![Sound Pressure Level Changed Block](SPLBlocksImages/splChanged.JPG)

 This event is triggered when the sound level changes.
 For continuous reading, this block would be used to encompass any additional logic that requires continuous sound measurements.

+A-Weighted Sound Pressure Level Changed Block

+This event is triggered when the sound level changes, and reports a A-weighted Sound Pressure Level in decibels (dBA).
+For continuous reading, this block would be used to encompass any additional logic that requires continuous sound measurements.

+C-Weighted Sound Pressure Level Changed Block

+This event is triggered when the sound level changes, and reports a C-weighted Sound Pressure Level in decibels (dBC).
+For continuous reading, this block would be used to encompass any additional logic that requires continuous sound measurements.

 ## Example App

 You can use this [example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.